nashville-software-school/client-side-mastery/book-2-the-neophyte/chapters/DAILY_JOURNAL_DATA_DOM.md

 ## Data Structure for Journal Entries

-The four pieces of information are as follows.
+In the last daily journal chapter, you defined an object data structure for the following four pieces of information that you will collect from the user.

-1. Date (_Date type_)
+1. Date
-1. Concept (_String type_)
+1. Concept/Title
-1. Journal entry (_String type_)
+1. Journal entry
-1. Mood (_String type_)
+1. Mood

 Since a journal entry is actual thing that you want to track in JavaScript, you need an object.
-Here's a first attempt of what that object might look like.
+Here's a sample representation.

 ```js
 {